rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.4285 Sheets, rolls, cases, portfolios, etc.

 <a name="6.21.4285.1">6.21.4285.1</a> For a manifestation in a single physical unit other than a volume (e.g., a sheet, a roll, a case, or a portfolio), use an appropriate designation (“sheet,” etc.) preceded by the arabic numeral 1.
+Prefer terminology from the [RDA Value Vocabularies: RDA Carrier Type](http://www.rdaregistry.info/termList/RDACarrierType/){:target="_blank"}.
 Record a statement of pagination or foliation in parentheses following the designation.

 >Example:
 > <CITE>1 portfolio (34 pages, 25 folded sheets)</CITE>

-If the portfolio or case was not issued with the resource, record the extent in terms of pages, leaves, columns, sheets, or volumes as appropriate.
+<a name="6.21.4285.2">6.21.4285.2</a> If the portfolio or case was not issued with the resource, do not record it as part of Extent of manifestation.
+Instead, record the extent in terms of pages, leaves, columns, sheets, or volumes as appropriate.
 In situations of uncertainty, assume that the portfolio or case was not issued with the resource.
 Record the presence of the case or portfolio in a [Note on extent of item](/DCRMR/additional-notes/Note-on-extent-of-item/) if considered important (see [9.43.3.3](/DCRMR/additional-notes/Note-on-extent-of-item/#9.43.3.3)).

 #### 6.21.429 Single-sheet manifestations